AlistairHopson/newsbloom-api/README.md

 # Newsbloom-API

-View the Newsbloom API: https://newsbloom.herokuapp.com/api
+This repository contains the backend architecture and a link to the hosted API.
+To try Newsbloom, visit https://newsbloom.netlify.app/

+To see the frontend repository, visit https://github.com/AlistairHopson/newsbloom

+The Newsbloom API is currently hosted at: https://newsbloom.cyclic.app/api _(previously https://newsbloom.herokuapp.com/api)_

 ## Overview

 Newsbloom is an application that serves news data in a similar manner to websites such as Reddit.
 It serves articles and user data to clients, and allows interaction through votes and comments.

-This repository contains the backend architecture and a link to the hosted API.
-To see the frontend repository, visit https://github.com/AlistairHopson/newsbloom

 ## Initial Setup Instructions: